 Course studied: MEng Manufacturing Sciences and Engineering 1994 and Business Information Technology Systems PgDip 1997

-Current position: JPMorgan International Private Bank CTO
+Position at time of writing: JPMorgan International Private Bank CTO

 Interesting fact: I went to the France '98 World Cup for two weeks, with around a dozen of what remain my best friends from University.
 We drove all over France in a mini-bus and had the time of our lives.
 My personal highlight was starting a Conga in the middle of Bordeaux square, where almost every nationality of football fan was in attendance.